SillyTavern/SillyTavern-Docs/Usage/st-script.md

 A subcommand is a string containing a list of slash commands to execute.

 1. To use command batching in subcommands, the command separator character should be escaped like this: `\|`.
-2. Since macro values are executed when the conditional in entered, not when the subcommand is executed, macro could be additionally escaped to delay their evaluation to the subcommand execution time: `\{\{\macro\}\}`.
+2. Since macro values are executed when the conditional is entered, not when the subcommand is executed, a macro could be additionally escaped to delay their evaluation to the subcommand execution time: `\{\{\macro\}\}`.
 3. The result of the subcommands execution is piped to the command after `/if`.
-4. `/abort` command interrupts the script execution when encountered.
+4. The `/abort` command interrupts the script execution when encountered.

 ## Variables